35 Birds That Nest On The Ground: Fascinating Species!

 Pheasant

-Pheasant nest on the ground in tall grass, brush or other cover.
+Pheasant (Phasianus colchicus) nest on the ground in tall grass, brush or other cover.
 This is because they lay their eggs on bare ground and need to incubate them for 25 days.
 Pheasants typically build nests by weaving together a few blades of grass or leaves with some mud from nearby sources such as puddles, streams, ditches or marshes.

 Guineafowls